antonyjohn1997/Linux_studies/Linux_commands.md

   -V,  --version          display the version of Wget and exit -h,  --help             print this help

-Pipe the help output to less for easier navigation:
+## Pipe the help output to less for easier navigation:

-## wget --help | less
+ wget --help | less

 Sample Output:
 (Scrollable text; press q to exit.)

-Determine the type of wget:
+## Determine the type of wget:

-## type wget
+ type wget

+ it will tell you where the wget command is located in your system, specifically the path to the binary file that gets executed when you type wget.

 Sample Output:

 wget is /usr/bin/wget

+## info then type / then type on search wget

-Search for details about wget using info:
+## Search for details about wget using info:

-## info wget
+ info wget

 Sample Output: